There is more to graphs than meets the eye: Learning universal features with self-supervision: Introduction

-Self-supervision exploits unlabelled data to learn representations that may be useful across many downstream tasks \cite{balestriero2023cookbook}.
-The state-of-the-art (SOTA) in graph self-supervision constrains pre-training to only one dataset (e.g., \texttt{CoraFull}), with one \cite{liu2022graph} or many \cite{jin2022automated} pre-training tasks at a time.
-As a result, representations learnt through SSL are likely to be specialized to one particular dataset, and thus lack the ability to generalize well to other graphs (e.g., \texttt{DBLP}) of the same family (e.g., citation networks).
-Thus, state-of-the-art graph SSL entails individualized pre-training for every dataset of interest, and exhibits several drawbacks.
-First, each model learns a distinct set of parameters, independent of other similar datasets.
-Such a model does not leverage any shared parameters that could lead to learning universal features, nor does it exhibit the ability to exploit data from other datasets during training.
-This hampers generalizability of the resulting models, and as shown in this work, also the performance of SSL models on downstream node classification tasks.
-Second, owing to the different node and edge feature dimensions of different datasets, models obtained with state-of-the-art SSL are not compatible with other datasets.
-As a result, with the availability of new datasets, it is imperative to build a new model from scratch, and one cannot leverage previously learnt representations to inform the training process, and reduce the computational load.
-In other words, state-of-the-art SSL models do not exhibit adaptability.
-Finally, training a separate model for each dataset increases the computational cost of self-supervision.
-Multiple models additionally require more storage, adding to the cost of SSL.
-On the other hand, graphs belonging to the same family are known to exhibit universal patterns \cite{sharan2005conserved,wang2021science}.
+SOTA graph SSL frameworks that train with only one graph exhibit crucial deficiencies.
+First, each model learns a distinct set of parameters, independent of other similar datasets, precluding the use of shared parameters that could lead to learning universal features.
+This hampers generalizability of the resulting models, and as shown in this work, can also lead to poor performance on downstream node classification.
+Second, owing to the disparate node and edge features of different datasets, SOTA graph SSL models are not compatible with other datasets.
+So, availability of new datasets mandates building new models from scratch, and one cannot leverage previously learnt representations to inform the training process and reduce the computational load.
+In other words, SOTA graph SSL models do not exhibit adaptability.
+Finally, training a separate model for each dataset increases the computational cost of self-supervision and requires proportionally more storage, adding to the cost of SSL.
+While the current training costs for graph neural networks are much smaller compared to language and vision models, the increasing trend of graph dataset sizes can elevate this cost in the future.
+Thus, it is important to develop a combined learning framework to address this gap and enable learning simultaneously from multiple graphs, paving the way for more capable SSL and {\em foundation graph models}.